oren00/oren00.github.io/_posts/2014-05-02-travel-hacking.md

 keywords: travel,nomad,jetsetter,jetset
 ---

-tl;dr;
+##tl;dr;##
 I travel a lot.
 I've learned to travel cheaply by utilizing a few tools and techniques.
+In all honestly, just travel on ticket prices as opposed to specifically fixed dates.
+It'll save you a ton.
+Regardless, use some of the tools on Kayak to try to squeeze some money out of those ticket purchases.

 ##Travel based on location, with flexible dates##
 Probably the most important thing I do to lower fares is to embrace the mentality that I want to get somewhere specific, within a date range.
 I make things work.
 Sure, holiday travel will always have massive peaks.
 You can still avoid things like weekend peaks and some holiday peaks too by nimbly traveling around them.
 People like me buy the less desirable tickets.
 Sometimes this means traveling on holiday days.
 It often means traveling during the middle of the day and during the week days.
 As I work from wherever I am, this doesn't really matter and I make up for the travel time by working without my computer.